roryl/lucee-book/clustering.md

 Tell your Lucee Application to use the datasource for session storage.
 We also copied the datasource details from the admin into the Application.cfc so that our configuration is portable.

+>Note: Only Lucee managed sessions support clustering.
+J2EE sessions are managed by the underlying Java servlet container (Tomcat) by default.
+Refer to Tomcat documentation on how to cluster sessions in Tomcat.

 {% gist id="roryl/44f730ecd8ba2593b03e45f1189fcf5f",file="Application.cfc" %}{% endgist %}

 <noscript>